pragma-org/simulation-testing/blog/src/06-distributed-systems-dsl.md

 With this we've got all code needed to actually run the tests for our echo example.

+* XXX: Show real deployment of same code using TCP runtime?

 ## Conclusion and what's next

 * Our runtime is trivially deterministic, over the next couple of posts we'll